In this article

 Your doctor may suggest a few tests to rule out any medical conditions affecting fertility.
 The specialists will conduct a comprehensive examination to determine the cause of your loss and provide supportive care for your next pregnancy.
 Fortunately, there are new advances in fertility treatments.
 In Hawaii, a doctor’s visit to the Fertility Institute of Hawaii can be difficult, but it can be a necessary step in your fertility journey.
 The team at Aspire Fertility will help you overcome your pregnancy loss and move forward with the process.

-Fertility Support groups
+Fertility journey support groups

 Fertility support groups offer a way for members to discuss their feelings about being on the fertility journey.
 The groups understand that fertility is a personal and emotional journey and that they often experience it differently than their partners.
 In order to be successful, members need to openly communicate with others and find a group that addresses their concerns.
 Discussion items may include physical, emotional, and financial issues that affect the fertility journey.
 A fertility support group can help ease the burden on both parties.